josmar-crwdstffng/angular/aio/aio-builds-setup/docs/overview--security-model.md

    Next we make another call to the CircleCI API to get a list of the URLs for artifacts of that build.
-If there is one that matches the configured artifact path, we download the contents of the build artifact and store it in a local folder.
+If there is one that matches the configured artifact path, we download the contents of the build artifact and store it in a local directory.
 This download has a maximum size limit to prevent PRs from producing artifacts that are so large they would cause the preview server to crash.

 4. **Fetch the PR's metadata, including author and labels**.